finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 ### Report Network Call Failure

-You need to use the custom OkHttp3Client() provided by fi.notes in your network calls.
+You need to use the custom OkHttp3Client() provided by Finotes in your network calls.

 ```kotlin